Offering Free Shipping on eBay Does NOT Increase Your Profits!

 My Unbiased Conclusion

 The truth is, whether or not you should offer free shipping depends on your niche.
-If all your competitors are offering free shipping, and you are not, you will struggle to attract buyers.
+If all your competitors are offering free shipping and you are not, you will struggle to attract buyers.

-For example, most sellers on eBay who are selling iPods are offering free shipping - well, at least the sellers who are making any sales, anyway!
+For example, most sellers on eBay who are selling iPods are offering free shipping—well, at least the sellers who are making any sales, anyway!
 This means that anyone who tries to sell iPods without offering shipping will struggle because their listings will not rank well against all others who do.

-To check out what sellers in your niche are doing, keep a close eye on their listings by searching for your item you are selling and viewing their shipping information.
+To check out what sellers in your niche are doing, keep a close eye on their listings by searching for the item you are selling and viewing their shipping information.
 Another method is by doing an advanced search of eBay's completed listings and checking the "Completed listings" and "Free shipping boxes".

 If you are lucky enough to not have many competitors in your niche, and they are not offering free shipping, you can probably get away with doing the same (or offer it and undercut your competitors!).